enthought/mayavi/docs/tvtk/README.txt

 So each of these may be configured.
 Each visualization class derives (ultimately) from MLabBase which is responsible for adding/removing its actors into the render window.
-The classes all require that the RenderWindow be a `pyface.tvtk.scene.Scene` instance (this constraint can be relaxed if necessary later on).
+The classes all require that the RenderWindow be a `enthought.tvtk.scene.Scene` instance (this constraint can be relaxed if necessary later on).

 This module offers the following broad class of functionality: